bclover/real-world-functional-programming-book/gitbook/part2/lenses.md

 ## Modification With Lenses

 Now that we know how to view our data with our lenses, and use them to set things they're focused on, let's use them to modify data we're focused on in an immutable way using pure functions.
 Instead of "set it to this new value", we'll instead "take the value that's there, put it into this function, and whatever comes out, set the new value to that result".
-Below will use our lense to run a function on the property and replace it with the value that function returns.
+Below will use our lens to run a function on the property and replace it with the value that function returns.
 It'll then give us a cloned Object back with the modification:

 ```javascript
 import { ..., over, toLower } from 'ramda'